-Winnipeg, Manitoba
+Winnipeg, Manitoba Canada

-Mr. Kroft was Chief Executive Officer of the CEL Group of Companies from 1998 until 2022, and now serves as its Executive Chairman.
-Collectively, Conviron and Argus Controls have become widely recognized as the world leaders in the supply and manufacture of controlled environment equipment used primarily in agricultural research and high value plant production applications.
+Mr. Kroft was Chief Executive Officer and Executive Chair of the CEL Group of Companies from 1998 until its sale in 2022.
+Under his leadership, Conviron and Argus Controls became widely recognized as the world leaders in the supply and manufacture of controlled environment equipment used primarily in agricultural research and high value plant production applications.
 A lawyer, Mr. Kroft previously practiced law with a major Manitoba law firm from 1992 to 1997.
-In addition to his role at the CEL Group, Mr. Kroft is the Chair of CancerCare Manitoba Foundation, is a Director Emeritus of the Business Council of Manitoba, and is a current Director of the True North Youth Foundation.
-Mr. Kroft obtained his ICD.D designation from the Institute of Corporate Directors in 2017.
+Mr. Kroft is the President and founder of Falcon Capital Corporation, a firm with investments in a range of companies and real estate.
+In addition to serving on the board of the recently established Manitoba First Fund Mr. Kroft is a Director Emeritus of the Business Council of Manitoba, a director of the True North Youth Foundation. a member of the University of Manitoba's President's Advisory Council, and Past-Chair of CancerCare Manitoba Foundation.
+Mr. Kroft obtained his ICD.D designation from the Institute of Corporate Directors in 2017

-Board/Committee Membership At tendance Attendan ce (Total)

-Board of Directors 2 of 2 100%

-Audit Committee 2 of 2 100% 6 of 6 100%

-Compensation Committee 2 of 2 100%
+Board/Committee Membership At tendance Attendan ce (Total) Board of Directors Audit Committee 4 of 4 4 of 4 100% 100% 12 of 12 100% Compensation Committee 4 of 4 100%

-Equity Ownership (2)
+Equity Ownership (4)

-Year Shares Deferred Share Units (DSUs) Total Shares and DSUs Total Value of Shares and DSUs (4) (\$) Minimum Required to Meet Ownership Guidelines (\$) Meets Share Ownership Target
+Year Shares Deferred Share Units (DSUs) Total Shares and DSUs Total Value of Shares and DSUs (6) (\$) Minimum Required to Meet Ownership Guidelines (\$) Meets Share Ownership Target

+2022 5,358 5,358 194,174

-2021 = 1,608 1,608 56,360
+2021 1,608 1,608 56,360 459,000 No (7)

-2020 - 270,000 No (5)

-Net Change 1,608 1,608 56,360
+Net Change 3,750 3,750 137,814